apify/apify-docs/sources/academy/tutorials/php/using_apify_from_php.md

 ## When are the data ready?

 It takes some time for an Actor to generate its output.
-There are even Actors that run for days.
+Some even have Actors that run for days!
 In the previous examples, we chose Actors whose runs only take a few seconds.
 This meant the runs had enough time to finish before we ran the code to retrieve their dataset or key-value store (so the Actor had time to produce some output).
 If we ran the code immediately after starting a longer-running Actor, the dataset would probably still be empty.

 For Actors that are expected to be quick, we can use the `waitForFinish` parameter.
 Then, the running Actor's endpoint does not respond immediately but waits until the run finishes (up to the given limit).
 Let's try this with the HTML String to PDF Actor.